segmentio/segment-docs/src/connections/destinations/catalog/criteo-app-web-events/index.md

 {% include content/connection-modes.md %}

 Currently this destination supports events originating from Mobile or Web sources (not Server).
-You can read more about how define a source [here](/docs/guides/getting-started/what-is-a-source/).
+You can read more [about sources here](/docs/connections/sources/).

 **Our web integration with Criteo Events is currently in public beta.
 Use carefully and [contact us](https://segment.com/help/contact) if you are having any issues.**